muggy8/improbable/have-and-havenot/rM7jQact.md

 Hannah definitely wasn't in the best shape but compared to Amanda, Hannah was practically unscathed.

-I noted down my thoughts on her and picked up the other stone tablet.
+I noted down my thoughts on her stone tablet and picked up Amanda's stone tablet.

 I waved to Patrisha once I was done noting down my thoughts but she was talking to someone on the side.